JeffreyQ/hello-world/README.md

 Hello there,

-I am a nascent C++ coder at the beginning of his programming careers.
+I am a nascent C++ coder at the beginning of his programming career.